Danurai/sessiontests/README.md

 To create a production build run:

-    lein do clean, cljsbuild once min
+    lein uberjar

+Then start the application
+    java -jar target\session-standalone.jar

-And open your browser in `resources/public/index.html`.
+And open your browser at [localhost:9009](http://localhost:9009/).
 You will not get live reloading, nor a REPL.

 ## License

-Copyright © 2014 FIXME

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.